-As part of this clinical course, students will be required to come to the SLCC campus for multiple procedure labs.
-These labs will be held on Fridays from 8:00- 12:00 and again from 12:00 to 4:00, as scheduled by faculty.
+As part of this clinical course, students will be required to come to the SLCC campus lab one time on a Wednesday, as scheduled by faculty.
 Students must be available to attend whenever they are assigned.
 Students will be given the 8-hour credit for that particular day on their clinical schedule.
-If you miss the lab, you are responsible for completing the full 8 clinic hours.
-Students will not be allowed to switch labs with other students for their personal convenience, as Fridays are a designated clinical day and students must be available.
-Also, if a student misses their assigned lab, they cannot attend another lab as make-up due to the limited numbers of students assigned to each lab.
+If you miss the lab, you are responsible for completing those clinic hours missed.
+Students will not be allowed to switch labs with other students for their personal convenience, as Wednesdays are a designated clinical day and students must be available.

 The purpose of this lab is to work with faculty in small groups on current procedures and imaging topics.
 It is an instructor-led lab, where assignments will be given for students to complete by taking images.
-This allows students to experiment in the lab using phantom exposures without the pressure of radiating patient and promotes learning from the exposures to utilize any corrective measures needed.
+This allows students to experiment in the lab using phantom exposures without the pressure of radiating patients, learn from the exposures and utilize any corrective measures needed.

-Exams.
-This is a clinical course, and as such, there are no written exams.
+Exams: This is a clinical course, and as such, there are no written exams.
 However, students are given specific clinical assignments that must be completed by the end of the semester.

-Attendance.
-Students must attend clinical 24 hours each week.
-Students must be on time and are expected to stay for their entire designated shift and must take a 30 min lunch.
+Attendance: Students must attend clinical 24 hours each week.
+Students must be on time and are expected to stay for their entire designated shift.
 If a student is going to be late or absent, it is expected that they will call the clinical instructor before the shift begins.

 Students must attend clinic for the required number of hours for the semester.
-One 8 hour sick-day is given this semester.
-Students who miss clinical must make it up by getting approval from the clinical coordinator and clinical instructor for the day and time they will do the make-up.
-Under no circumstances may the weekly total for class and clinic hours exceed 40 hours nor can student be at clinic for more than 10 hours in one day.
+Students who miss clinical must make it up by getting approval from the clinical instructor for the day and time they will do the make-up.
+Under no circumstances may the weekly total for class and clinic hours exceed 40 hours.